-The Chamonix valley is a narrow yet profound trough through Europe's highest mountains and glaciers, measuring 23 km (14 miles) from the Col de Voza to the Col de Balme and separating the Aiguilles Rouges to the north from the Mont Blanc massif.
-The valley was created by an immense glacier at a time when the entire region was glaciated, with the present site of Chamonix buried under at least 1,000 m (3,281 ft) of solid ice.
-Glaciers, along with their dangerous crevasses, remain a striking feature of the Chamonix ski area and it comes as no surprise that the biggest of them, the Mer de Glace is the second largest glacier in the Alps after Switzerland's Aletsch glacier.
+The Chamonix valley is a narrow yet deep trough through Europe's highest mountains and glaciers, measuring 24 km (14 miles) from the Col de Voza to the Col de Balme and separating the Aiguilles Rouges to the north from the Mont Blanc massif.
+The valley was created by an immense glacier - the present site of Chamonix was buried under at least 1,000 m (3,281 ft) of solid ice.
+Glaciers, along with their dangerous crevasses, remain a striking feature of the Chamonix ski area and the biggest, the Mer de Glace is the second largest glacier in the Alps after Switzerland's Aletsch glacier.
 For this reason, any serious off-piste skiing should not be considered without a guide.

 The most scenic skiing in the valley is at Le Brevent and La Flegere, as from here you get sublime views of Mont Blanc and the Chamonix peaks.
 Even skiers who are not strong enough to make the descent from the top of Le Brevent (the run down is one of the steepest in the valley) should take a ride up the cable car on a clear day to check out this most iconic vision of the mountains.
 The two areas are linked along a south-facing flank and the skiing takes place above the tree-line between 1,900m and 2,400m.
 There are several picturesque runs hidden in the bowls: check out Combe de la Charlanon (B8) and Crochus (F13), a 4,500 m (14,764 ft)-long red which has been opened up by the addition of a short drag at the top of l'Index 2,385 m (7,825 ft) and drops down 750 m (246 ft) of vertical.
-Note that the cable car linking the two areas can be closed in high winds and there is a daily free bus links between Le Brevent and La Flegere, every half hour from 3:30 pm.
+Note that the cable car linking the two areas can be closed in high winds but there is a free bus between Le Brevent and La Flegere.

-Les Houches, at the opposite end of the Chamonix valley to La Tour, is a honeypot for skiers in bad weather.
-It is the only area in the valley where there is treeline skiing.
+Les Houches, at the opposite end of the Chamonix valley to La Tour, is a honeypot for skiers in bad weather because it has the best tree-skiing.
 Surprisingly, it is the biggest single ski area in the area but as it is owned separately it is not covered by the standard Chamonix ski pass.
 Les Houches has some of the easier runs in the Chamonix valley, and has the best nursery slopes in a resort renowned for its difficult runs.
 At the other end of the scale is the legendary Verte run, which hosts Chamonix's Kandahar World Cup Downhill race every January.

-The final ski area comprises the off-piste routes down the famous Vallee Blanche from the top of Aiguille du Midi.
+The final ski area comprises the off-piste routes down the famous Vallee Blanche from the top of Aiguille du Midi at 3842m (the highest lift in France).
 It's one of the most common reasons for people to come to Chamonix and, despite the crowds, is certainly a must-ski.
+There is more than one route so both experts and intermediates can enjoy it.
 More information on this can be found in the off-piste section.
+In really good conditions you can ski all the way into Chamonix itself but the more normal end-point is Montenvers (1913m) where there is a lift and train station.
+There are a couple of runs at Montenvers as well, but its slopes are mostly used by nordic skiers, walkers and off-piste skiers coming down from the Vallee Blanche

 The Chamonix Valley lift system has over 40 ski lifts and is busy all year round.
-The worst areas for queues is the Grands Montets lifts above Argentiere (reserve a place online in advance).
-The expensive Mont Blanc Unlimited ski pass covers everything in the valley and a lot of neighbouring resorts but there are other cheaper passes too.
+The worst areas for queues was the Grands Montets lifts above Argentiere, despite it not being included on the basic Chamonix lift pass, but this was closed in 2018 after a serious fire and it is not known when it will re-open.
+The expensive Mont Blanc Unlimited ski pass covers everything in the valley and a lot of neighbouring resorts but the basic Chamonix pass satisfies most skiers.

 Most Chamonix ski lifts open in early December.
 Le Brevent, La Flegere and La Tour generally close by the end of April, with the lifts on Les Grands Montets staying open into early May if snow conditions are good.
 Skiers and snowboarders invariably grumble about the long queues found at the bottom of the four base stations (Le Brevent, La Flegere, La Tour and Les Grands Montets).
 While the Compagnie du Mont-Blanc has begun an overhaul to replace slow lifts and put in new links to ease bottlenecks, progress is slow and the fact that there are still too many old slow lifts is a problem.

-Le Tour at the far end of the valley is reached by gondola from the small village of Le Tour, as well as from Vallorcine (another small village beyond Argentiere and over the Col de Montets).
+Le Domaine de Balme at the far end of the valley is reached by gondola from the small village of Le Tour, as well as from Vallorcine (another small village beyond Argentiere and over the Col de Montets).
 There are seldom queues other than on bad weather days when the whole valley descends to make the most of the tree-lined slopes.
+Les Houches are even more extensive but are not covered by the basic lift pass.

 Les Houches, a 10 minute drive from Chamonix, has its own ski lift system which has been improved by the installation of a modern gondola but the Bellevue cable car is still inadequate and both access lifts suffer from queuing in bad weather when Les Houches tree-lined slopes are especially popular.
 The chairlifts on the mountain are also slow.

 Yes it's expensive but it covers enough skiing for a month, let alone a week.
-It covers all the Chamonix Valley (Les Grands Montets including the top lift, Le Tour, l'Aiguille di Midi, Flegere, Brevent, les Houches); plus Verbier, Nendaz and the rest of the 4 Vallees in Switzerland 9at least a 50% discount on day passes); plus Courmayeur in Italy on the other side of the Mont Blanc tunnel; plus the Evasion Mont Blanc Resorts including St Gervais and Megeve (this may require a small supplement/ extension - conditions change at short notice).
-There are also some important fringe benefits such as free use of the Mont Blanc tunnel (in a car only) or a free ride on the rather limited Chamonix-Courmayeur bus service and the more frequent Chamonix-les Houches bus service, and some less important benefits like discounted cinema tickets.
+It covers all the Chamonix Valley (Les Grands Montets including the top lift if it is open, Le Tour, l'Aiguille du Midi, Flegere, Brevent, les Houches); plus Verbier, Nendaz and the rest of the 4 Vallees in Switzerland (at least a 50% discount on day passes); plus Courmayeur in Italy on the other side of the Mont Blanc tunnel; plus the Evasion Mont Blanc Resorts including St Gervais and Megeve (this may require a small supplement/ extension - conditions change at short notice).
+There are also some important fringe benefits such as free use of the Mont Blanc tunnel (in a car only), or a free ride on the rather limited Chamonix-Courmayeur bus service and the more frequent Chamonix-les Houches bus service, and on the trains between Vallorcine, Argentiere and Chamonix, and even discounted cinema tickets.
 For details and online purchases see: www.montblancnaturalresort.com/en/montblanc-unlimited .

 Chamonix Le Pass